InternalCreate a new instance of the service.

 Permissions required: None.

-commentThe ID of the comment.
+OptionalcommentThe ID of the comment.

-issueThe ID of the issue.
+OptionalissueThe ID of the issue.

-permissions?: stringA list of permission keys.
+Optionalpermissions?: stringA list of permission keys.
 (Required) This parameter accepts a comma-separated list.
 To get the list of available permissions, use Get all permissions.

-projectThe ID of project.
+OptionalprojectOptionalprojectThe ID of project.

-projectThe key of project.
-Ignored if projectId
+OptionalprojectThe key of project.
+Ignored if projectId is provided.

-projectReturned if the request is successful.
+OptionalprojectReturned if the request is successful.

 example: